angrybacon/doomsday-wiki/markdown/chapters/02-ddft/07-winning-without-doomsday.md

 ## Alternative Storm Engines

-The most common alternative engine in DDFT is Echo of Eons, since it has substantial applications in piles on top of playing a role as a storm engine in its own right.
+The most common alternative engine in DDFT is Echo of Eons, since it has substantial applications in piles on top of playing a role as a _Storm_ engine in its own right.
 The basic idea of using Echo as an engine could not be more straightforward.
 Make a bunch of mana, crack an LED, flashback Echo, and hope you draw more mana and a Burning Wish.
 With this in mind, we should focus more